Güyük Khan: Reign (1246–1248)

 Güyük ordered an empire-wide census.
 In 1246, by the decree of Güyük, taxes amounting between 1/30 to 1/10 of value were imposed on everything and a heavy head tax of 60 silver drams was collected from males in Georgia and Armenia.
+Giovanni da Pian del Carpine reported the presence of saracens in southwestern Russia who drafted people into service and recorded the population of those who remained.
 The Great Khan separated the position of the great darughachi from that of chief scribe.
 Güyük took half of his father's kheshig for himself.
 Under his rule, the Uyghur officials increased their dominance, sidelining the North Chinese and the Muslims.
 Güyük was a strict and intelligent person, though rather morose and sickly, and his bad drinking habit worsened his health.

 Güyük sent Amuqan to Korea and the Mongols camped near Yiom-ju in July 1247.
 After the king Gojong of Goryeo refused to move his capital from Ganghwa Island to Songdo, Amuqan's force pillaged the Korean Peninsula until 1250.

 Although Batu did not support Güyük's election, he respected the Great Khan as a traditionalist and sent Andrey and Alexander Nevsky to Karakorum in Mongolia in 1247 after their father's death.
-Güyük appointed Andrey Grand prince of Vladimir-Suzdal and Alexander prince of Kiev.
+Güyük appointed Andrey as the grand prince of Vladimir and gave Alexander the princely title of Kiev.
+The princes of Vladimir-Suzdal ultimately became responsible for delivering the Russian tribute to the khan.
 In 1248, he demanded Batu come towards Mongolia to meet him, a move that some contemporaries regarded as a pretext for Batu's arrest.
 In compliance with the order, Batu approached bringing a large army.
 When Güyük moved westwards, Sorghaghtani warned Batu that the Jochids might be his target.